- Programs of Study

 All information is subject to change based on revisions to federal laws, regulations, or college policies and procedures.
 Students are required to abide by any such revision

-Evaluation After Semester of Financial Aid Probation
+Evaluation After Semester Of Financial Aid Probation

 If after the one semester of Financial Aid Probation, the student achieves FASAP, he/she will have his/her financial aid eligibility reinstated for the next semester of attendance.

-If after the one semester of Financial Aid Probation, the student met all the conditions of his/her academic plan, but does not achieve FASAP, he/she will be permitted to continue to receive financial aid for the next semester and subsequent semesters of attendance provided that the student submits a new Financial Aid Appeal Form, provides a new academic plan each semester developed by their Academic Advisor and continues to meet all the conditions of the academic plan.
+If after the one semester of Financial Aid Probation, the student met all the conditions of his/her academic plan, but does not achieve FASAP, he/she will be permitted to continue to receive financial aid for the next semester and subsequent semesters of attendance provided that the student submits a new Financial Aid Appeal Form, provides a new academic plan each semester developed by their program advisor and continues to meet all the conditions of the academic plan.

 If after the one semester of Financial Aid Probation, the student does not meet all the conditions of the academic plan and does not successfully achieve FASAP, the student will lose financial aid eligibility until the student achieves FASAP at his or her own expense.